-Once you've got them alone and have started working your chat-up charm, you need to make your intentions clear (assuming you've resisted the urge to go straight in for a snog).
+Once you've got them alone and have started working your chat-up charm, you need to make your intentions clear (assuming you've resisted the urge to go straight in for a snog!).

 Don't let fear of rejection put you off.
 You never know unless you ask.

 If they knock you back it could be for all kinds of reasons: they're too shy, they're already with someone or maybe their mate fancies you.
 Whatever the reason, they'll be so flattered that you asked they'll probably let you down very gently.